-Once you get buy-in from the team, and they know where they stand and how to maneuver through the project, you’re on the road to success.
+Once you get buy-in from the team and they know where they stand and how to maneuver through the project, you’re on the road to success.
 Let’s explore how to put a team charter together.

 What Is a Team Charter?

-A team charter is a document that outlines why the team has been brought into the project, what the team is being tasked to accomplish and the resources and constraints in which the team will be working.
+A team charter is a project document that outlines why the team has been brought into the project, what the team is being tasked to accomplish and the resources and constraints in which the team will be working.

 Why Is a Team Charter Important?

 There are two main reasons for the team charter.
 First, it clearly outlines the project objectives and how the team is responsible for tasks that lead to the final deliverable.
-Second, it informs outside project members on what the team is and isn’t responsible for.
+Second, it informs outside project members of what the team is and isn’t responsible for.

 A team charter is made up of several sections which directly relate to the team’s involvement in the project.
 While team charters can change depending on the project, they all tend to share the elements outlined below.

-2. Mission and Objectives
+2. Define Project Mission and Objectives

 The mission statement defines the background section further by defining what success looks like in the project, so the team knows what they’re aiming for each time they take on a new task.
 Expanding again to the big picture, the benefits and business driving the project are explained.

-4. Roles and Responsibilities
+4. Define Roles and Responsibilities for the Project Team

-Everybody on the team needs to know their role and responsibility in order to not get in each other’s way.
+Everybody on the team needs to know their role and responsibility to not get in each other’s way.
 Here, list their skill sets and expertise, as well as who has authority over whom.

-5. Team Operations
+5. Describe the Team Operations

 The project scope is outlined in this part of the team charter, as well as how the team members will participate in the project scope.

-7. Performance Assessment
+7. Establish Performance Assessment Guidelines

 Throughout the project, team members will be assessed on their performance and progress.
 This needs to be explained upfront, including how these metrics will be measured, who will be assessing them and when.

-8. Activities and Milestones
+8. Describe the Project Activities and Milestones

 This is where the tasks that make up the project are listed, along with the milestones.
 With these, the team has a better sense of the work ahead of them.

-9. Guide to Communication
+9. Set a Guide to Communication

 Team communication, both between themselves and with their manager or team leader, is outlined in this section.
 The method of communication will be decided on, as well as how often the teams will meet and the frequency of their status reports.

-A Team Charter Example
+Team Charter Tips

 When to Update a Team Charter

-Another reason to update your team charter is if a new team member is brought onboard.
+Another reason to update your team charter is if a new team member is brought on board.
 At this point, the details of the team charter might remain basically the same, but the process of developing it with the new team member would require revisiting it with them.
 This is also true when a team member is exiting the team.
 The team charter needs to be reviewed and revised to get that team member’s contribution noted.
 Even if they’re leaving the organization, the team charter can be changed to make this transition smoother.

-How ProjectManage.com Helps With Team Management
+How ProjectManager Helps With Team Management

 Not everyone works the same, so we give teams multiple project views so they can work how they want.
 There are dynamic task lists, a calendar view and kanban boards to visualize workflow and allow teams to manage their backlog and plan sprints together.

-Plan with Gantt Charts
+Plan With Gantt Charts

 Managers have features to monitor their team’s work and schedule tasks and resources.
 The Gantt chart view allows managers to link task dependencies to avoid bottlenecks that decrease team productivity.
-They can set milestones and edit the Gantt by dragging-and-dropping tasks to their new deadline.
+They can set milestones and edit the Gantt by dragging and dropping tasks to their new deadline.

-Balance Resources with Workload Calendars
+Balance Resources With Workload Calendars